splunk/observability-workshop/content/en/other/pet-clinic/1-otel-collector.md

 {{% /notice %}}
 Once the installation is completed, you can navigate to the **Hosts with agent installed** dashboard to see the data from your host, **Dashboards → Hosts with agent installed**.

-Use the dashboard filter and select `host.name` and type or select the hostname of your virtual machine.
+Use the dashboard filter and select `host.name` and type or select the hostname of your workshop instance (you can get this from the command prompt in your terminal session).
 Once you see data flowing for your host, we are then ready to get started with the APM component.